ardasnck/ardasnck.github.io/index.md

 "Part-based Player Identification using Deep Convolutional Representation and Multi-scale Pooling" is accepted as <b>Oral paper</b> to <a href="http://www.vap.aau.dk/cvsports/">4th International Workshop on Computer Vision in Sports (CVsports)</a> at CVPR 2018.

 * **19-02-2018 One paper is accepted to CVPR 2018** <br>
-"Learning to Localize Sound Source in Visual Scenes" is accepted to CVPR2018, Salt Lake City.
+"Learning to Localize Sound Source in Visual Scenes" is accepted to CVPR 2018, Salt Lake City.

 * **10-02-2018 New Website:** <br>
 Finally, my personal page is up and running!